-You can automate the entry of a Product Key and many other Windows settings by adding an unattend.xml file to the image as follows:
+You can automate the entry of a Product Key and many other Windows settings by adding an Autounattend.xml file to the image as follows:

-You may also find the SDI_choco feature of E2B (for automatic driver, application and Windows Updates) useful here.
+You may also find the SDI_choco feature of E2B here (for automatic driver, application install and Windows Updates).

 Create an AutoUnattend.xml file and copy it to the root of the image (i.e. inside the .imgPTN file).

 You must first select the .imgPTN file using \_ISO\SWITCH_E2B.exe or boot to E2B, e.g. Run E2B and select the .imgPTN file and run it so that you see the CSM Menu displayed - then unplug the E2B USB drive and connect it to a Windows system.

 Then copy the AutoUnattend.xml file to the root of the USB drive.

 A minimal AutoUnattend.xml file for Windows 8/8.1 which includes a product key is here.